cbarbee-git/steakstore/README.md

 This is a custom wordpress theme build.
 A sample project to showcase both front-end design and back-end integration on a WordPress platform.

 This project utilizes HTML5, SASS, CSS3, JavaScript, jQuery.
 Image and graphic customization using GIMP 2.0.
-This site is reposonsive and tested at these breakpoints (> 1920px, 1024px, 768px, 640px, 480px)
+This site is responsive and tested at these breakpoints (> 1920px, 1024px, 768px, 640px, 480px)

 TODO: SEO Improvemments: Install Yoast or RankMath to better allow customized content for seach engines.